 Elections for the European Parliament are to be held on 23–26 May 2019.
 A total of 751 Members of the European Parliament (MEP’s) currently represent some 500 million people from 28 member states.
-In February 2018 the European Parliament voted to decrease the number of MEP’s from 751 to 705, after the United Kingdom withdraws from the European Union (see the bottom of this page for the redistribution of the seats).
+After the United Kingdom withdraws from the European Union, the number of MEP’s will decrease from 751 to 705 (see the bottom of this page for the redistribution of the seats).

 Motorcyclists are a rapidly expanding group of road users in Europe.
 Yet they are often overlooked.
 Not only in traffic, but also by legislators, road authorities, road safety experts and researchers.

 FEMA aims to bring motorcyclists and their needs to the attention of new parliamentary candidates and incumbent MEP’s before the elections in May 2019.

 FEMA and its 22 affiliated national motorcyclists’ associations have a vested interest in the outcome of the European elections in 2019.
 Our safety and freedom of movement may well depend on decisions the Members of the European Parliament will take in the 2019-2024 parliamentary session.
 This is why we are running the ‘Motorcyclists are voters’ campaign, aimed at all parliamentary candidates and at European motorcyclists.

 At present Europe counts about 38 million powered two-wheelers (motorcycles, scooters and mopeds).
 In 2014, about 70% of the powered two-wheelers (PTWs) were motorcycles.
 Since then the trend is that sales for motorcycles are rising, but declining for mopeds.
 Motorcycles are used for daily traffic such as commuting and for leisure.
 Many motorcyclists use their motorcycle for both activities.
 Partly the needs of motorcycle riders and moped riders are different, but for the largest part they are the same:

 - reduction of interference by the EU